matanster/BetterBill/README.md

-# this is a work-in-progress repo
+# This is a work-in-progress repo

 ## Installation (not tested)

-Install node.js
+Install node.js (0.10.13 will do)

-Unzip the repo and locate to it sudo npm install node-static sudo npm install socket.io
+Unzip the repo and locate to it

+sudo npm install node-static

+sudo npm install socket.io

 Created with [Nodeclipse v0.4](https://github.com/Nodeclipse/nodeclipse-1)